wp-plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 == Changelog ==

+= 0.5.2 =

+* Minor fix to avoid php notices filling up error logs.
+Thanks to @flynsarmy (again).
+* Fixed FacebookLocales.xml URL.
+* By default the FacebookLocales.xml is loaded from the local cache (to save on bandwidth) and it's only loaded from Facebook URL by user request.
+* Deleted some commented debug stuff and translate portuguese comments to english.

 = 0.5.1 =

-* Fixed a typo
+* Fixed a typo.
-* Added the information about the recommended minimum image size
+* Added the information about the recommended minimum image size.

 = 0.5 =